Gtouchet/mv-lib-testing-ground/README.md

 ## Purpose

-This project serves as a **sandbox** for testing, visualizing, and validating components from the MV Lib library in conditions that closely resemble real-world usage.
+This project serves as a sandbox for testing, visualizing, and validating components from the MV Lib library.

 It allows you to: